-No worries, I just move down the yarn a little and cast on again.
+No worries, to make another swatch I just moved down the yarn a little and cast on again.
 No Cutting of the YARN if possible!

 Blocking is optional but highly recommended.
 I have been known to skip the blocking on a swatch.
 Yes, I can be very lazy.
 I do LOVE the results, it is the impatient side of me that HATES the process.